 -

-Clothes press in oak wood, Holland, 19th century.
-Clothes press with cabinet locked at the bottom made of oak wood in Holland.
+Oak wood clothes press, Holland, 19th century.
+Clothes press with locked cabinet at the bottom made of oak wood in Holland.
 As is normal in these utilitarian elements, it lacks decoration, and was used to smooth clothes.
-It is not usual to keep this type of objects because they were very frequently discarded once better technical innovations became accessible.
-Oak wood was chosen for its realization due to its hardness and resistance.
+It is not common to preserve this type of objects because they were very frequently discarded once better technical innovations became accessible.
+Oak wood was chosen for its construction due to its hardness and resistance.

 · Size: 76x52x171 cms.